"""Interface for interacting with a SQLite database containing geochemical data.

 """

-assert len(match_columns) == len(match_values[0]),\
+assert len(match_columns) == len(match_values[0]), (

-'Must have match_value for each match_column.'
+"Must have match_value for each match_column."

-assert len(update_columns) == len(update_values[0]),\
+assert len(update_columns) == len(update_values[0]), (

-'Must have update_value for each update_column.'
+"Must have update_value for each update_column."

-assert len(update_values) == len(match_values), \
+assert len(update_values) == len(match_values), (

-'update_values and match_values must be same length.'
+"update_values and match_values must be same length."

 # string for columns to update (SET)

-set_str = ''
+set_str = ""

-for ii in range(len(update_columns)-1):
+for ii in range(len(update_columns) - 1):

-set_str = set_str + update_columns[ii] + ' = ?, '
+set_str = set_str + update_columns[ii] + " = ?, "

-set_str = set_str + update_columns[-1] + ' = ?'
+set_str = set_str + update_columns[-1] + " = ?"

 # string for columns to match on (WHERE)

-where_str = ''
+where_str = ""

-for ii in range(len(match_columns)-1):
+for ii in range(len(match_columns) - 1):

-where_str = where_str + match_columns[ii] + ' = ?
-AND '
+where_str = where_str + match_columns[ii] + " = ?
+AND "

-where_str = where_str + match_columns[-1] + ' = ?'
+where_str = where_str + match_columns[-1] + " = ?"

 # sql string

-sql = f'UPDATE {table} SET {set_str} WHERE {where_str}'
+sql = f"UPDATE {table} SET {set_str} WHERE {where_str}"

 # assemble values

-update_value, match_value in
+for update_value, match_value in zip(update_values, match_values)

 # execute sql

-self.cursor.executemany(sql, values)
+self.con.executemany(sql, values)

 return